Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

 Kevin Durant Insights vs. the Clippers

-- Durant's opponents, the Clippers, have one of the NBA's slowest tempos with 101 possessions per game, while his Suns rank 19th in possessions per game with 101.4.
+- The Suns rank 19th in possessions per game with 101.4.
+His opponents, the Clippers, have one of the slowest tempos with 101 possessions per contest.

-- On defense, the Clippers have allowed 113.1 points per game, which is 12th-best in the league.
+- Defensively, the Clippers are 12th in the league, conceding 113.1 points per game.

-- Conceding 43.1 rebounds per game, the Clippers are the 13th-ranked team in the NBA.
+- The Clippers are the 13th-ranked squad in the NBA, giving up 43.1 rebounds per game.

+- In terms of assists, the Clippers are 10th in the league, conceding 25 per contest.

-- Allowing 25 assists per game, the Clippers are the 10th-ranked squad in the NBA.
+- Looking at 3-pointers, the Clippers are 12th in the league, allowing 12.2 makes per game.

 Kevin Durant vs. the Clippers